Chapter 2 : Two Days

 “What are you doing?
 I’m at work,” I finally say and try to struggle out of his in his hold.
 He simply beams down at me as if this is normal business and continues to guide me out.

 “If you can’t pull a sickie now, when can you?” he says.
-“Anyway, I just finished a new project and you’re my family so you have to come see and say you love it and tell me it’s the most beautiful thing in the world.”
+“Anyway, I just finished a new project and you’re family, so you have to come see it.
+You must also say you love it and tell me it’s the most beautiful thing in the world.”

 “Or,” he continues, ignoring my hesitation completely, “at the very least say it’s better than that shoddy Muggle picture where you don’t know if that damn woman’s smiling or frowning.
 Why they ogle that is beyond me, it’s so small and it doesn’t even move.”
 His face contorts in a look of physical pain before his lips twist back into his customary smirk.
 I’m trying to think if this is part of her script, but it must be, mustn’t it?